CATISNOTSODIUM/CATISNOTSODIUM.github.io/docs/index.md

 # Thitiwat Kosolpattanadurong
 ## About me
 I'm currently a first-year Computer Science student at National University of Singapore (NUS).
 I'm used to be a physics enjoyer, participating in the International Physics Olympiad (IPhO).
 However, my interest shifted towards software engineering, programming languages, and algorithms.
-This is my [resume](./KOSOLPATTANADURONG_THITIWAT_Resume.pdf).

 #### Interests
 - Programming Language development
 - Algorithmic problem solving